prefix-dev/pixi/docs/design_proposals/multi_environment_proposal.md

 platforms = ["linux-64", "osx-arm64"]
 activation = {scripts = ["cuda_activation.sh"]}
 system-requirements = {cuda = "12"}
+# Channels concatenate using a priority instead of overwrite, so the default channels are still used.
+# Using the priority the concatenation is controlled, default is 0, so the default channels are used first.
-channels = ["nvidia"] # Would concat instead of overwrite, so the default channels are still used. tasks = { warmup = "python warmup.py" }
+channels = [{name = "nvidia", priority = "-1"}, "pytorch"] # Results in:  ["nvidia", "conda-forge", "pytorch"] if the default is `conda-forge` tasks = { warmup = "python warmup.py" }
 target.osx-arm64 = {dependencies = {mlx = "x.y.z"}}
 ```